 Fish Fixe Seafood Delivery Update | Shark Tank Season 13

 Seafood can be expensive, difficult to buy, and tricky to cook.
-Two moms from Houston are here to change that with their fish delivery service, Fish Fixe.
+Houston moms Emily Castro and Melissa Harrington are here to change that with their seafood delivery service, Fish Fixe.
 After pitching their company on

 Shark Tank Fish Fixe Update